expln/metamath-lamp/docs/guide.md

 common metamath database, `set.mm`.
 This database uses the very common starting points of classical first-order logic and ZFC set theory.
-We'll also tell it to *stop* using the database just before its proof of 2 + 2 = 4; if we included that existing proof, the prover would simply reuse the existing proof.
+We'll also tell it to *stop* using the database just before its proof of 2 + 2 = 4, which in this database is named `2p2e4`.
+If we included the existing proof, the prover would simply reuse that existing proof.

 > Select Source type "Web", Alias "set.mm:latest"; after confirmation this
-> load load the given database.
+> loads the given database.
 > Now under scope select "Stop before" and enter the label "2p2e4".
 > Finally, apply changes to the context.